gooberinc/goober-central/README.md

 ## Setup Instructions (Running main.go directly)

 > [!TIP]
 > If you're looking for pre-built executables, check out the latest release!
+Just follow step 2.

 1. **Clone the Repository**:
    If you haven't already, clone the repository to your local machine: